ARIZONA PUBLIC SERVICE ORIENTATION

 Policies on Gifts from Vendors

 Employees are permitted to accept nominal gifts and/or promotional materials from vendors.
-There is no specified dollar limitation.
+Examples of nominal gifts include:

 - Occasional lunches, free note pads, pens, etc., are acceptable

 - Expensive event tickets, airline tickets, and gifts of office furniture are not nominal and cannot be accepted.